openCARP examples

 Visualization

-Learn how to use the visualization tools LimpetGUI for single cell results and Meshalyzer for tissue results
+Learn how to use the visualization tools LimpetGUI for single cell results as well as Meshalyzer and ParaView for tissue results

 Pre- and post-processing